bernhardAxonIvy/doc/source/designer-guide/cms/editors.rst

 Display Content Object Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The view represent the cms structure as a tree.
+The view represents the CMS structure as a tree.
 Furthermore the table can
 display one column for every language that is available.
 In those columns the
 value of the corresponding content object in the corresponding language is
 shown.
 You can configure for which languages the table should display a column
 by clicking on |imgViewMenu|.

-If you want to focus on the cms structure then you can hide all the language
+If you want to focus on the CMS structure then you can hide all the language
 columns so that only the first column is displayed.
 Just click on
 |imgLanguageChooser| in the toolbar of the view to toggle between hiding and
 displaying the columns for the languages.